jahwag/ClaudeSync/README.md

 ## Synchronization Configuration

-### Using .claudeignore
+### .claudeignore

-Create a `.claudeignore` file in your project root to exclude files:
+Create a `.claudeignore` file in your project root to exclude files from synchronization.
+The `.claudeignore` file uses the same syntax as `.gitignore`:

 ```text
 # Example .claudeignore